nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         tls.crt:  1164 bytes
         tls.key:  1675 bytes

+|
-9. Copy/Paste the manifest below into a new file named cafe-virtual-server.yaml and deploy it.
+- Step 9: Copy/Paste the manifest below into a new file named cafe-virtual-server.yaml and deploy it.

-- That manifest uses the custom resources **VirtualServer** and **VirtualServerRoutes**.
+- That manifest uses the custom resources **VirtualServer**.
 - The deployment configure the **external NGINX+ Ingress Controller** via the usage of the Ingress Class Name **nginx-external**.
 - For that first deployment, the setup is very simple :
     - listens for hostname cafe.example.com